Skip to content

 This command will take a screenshot of your canvas while maintaining the same aspect ratio.
 This is how it can be used:

-• without arguments: this will take a screenshot with a default width of 1920 pixels.
+• [?name]: this will take a screenshot with a default width of 1920 pixels.
 The height will be adjusted to that the aspect ration is preserved.

-• height/width [size]: this will take a screenshot with the specified height/width.
+• height/width [size] [?name]: this will take a screenshot with the specified height/width.
 The other dimention will be automatically adjusted.

-For example, cf width 1000 will take a screenshot with a width of 1000px and preserve the aspect ration of the canvas.
+For example, cf width 1000 my_screenshot will take a screenshot with a width of 1000px and preserve the aspect ration of the canvas.
+The state file and the screenshot will be saved respectively as my_screenshot.rsf and my_screenshot.jpg

 capture_hq (chq)